August 2025 Newsletter

 Yield: 4 – 6 servings.

-5 Reasons Seniors Should Join a Book Club in When Living in Assisted Living
+5 Reasons to Join a Book Club When Living in Assisted Living

 1. Socialization, in addition to giving your brain a workout, a book club can be social.
 It brings together residents in a group environment to share their ideas about the book they are reading.
 They may have so much fun and meet someone new.